is-project-4th-year/team-profile-site-team0/reflection.md

 ### Reflection 2

 The crash course also allowed me to learn how to work with issues and naming practices for branches commits and projects.
 While doing the aforementioned tasks I was also able to learn how to handle merge conflicts better.
+### Reflection 3

+The crash course also allowed me to learn about the difference between a basic git merge and git rebase.

 ## Philip's Reflection: